NickHollingsworth/Unspeakable.Works/content2.md

 And like the last paragraph they just get concatenated by the markdown to html conversion.
 Neat!

+I added this bit from github.com.
+Via chrome on the laptop.

 ### A Heading 3